ddnexus/elastics-doc/source/doc/2-flex/5-Utility-Methods.md

 # Utility Methods

-Flex defines some utility class methods: a few are useful for collection management, and a few are mostly useful for quick prototyping and debugging.
+Flex defines some utility class methods: a few are useful for bulk management, and a few are mostly useful for quick prototyping and debugging.

-## Collection Management Methods

-This methods are mostly used internally by the rake tasks {% see 1.4 %}, but in special cases you may need to use them directly.

-### Flex.process_bulk(args)

-This method accepts a `:collection` of objects, that can be hashes or Models, creates the formatted bulk data-string suitable to be passed to the elasticsearch server for bulk operations, and posts them.
-You can pass an `:action` that can be 'index' (default) or 'delete', and also a few other arguments like: `:index`, `:type`, `:version`, `:routing`, `:percolate`, `:parent`, `:timestamp`, `:ttl` that will be used as default for all the documents in the collection.

-**Notice**: If you have an already formatted bulk data-string you should use `Flex.bulk` {% see 2.1#flexbulk Flex.bulk %}, in order to bulk-index or bulk-delete the whole collection.

-### Flex.import_collection(collection, args)

-It just calls `Flex.process_bulk` setting the `:collection` to the first argument, and the `:action` to `"index"`

-### Flex.delete_collection(collection, args)

-It just calls `Flex.process_bulk` setting the `:collection` to the first argument `:action` to `"delete"`

 ## Curl-like Methods